 [Awake window presence limited to CBAP allocations with broadcast Source AID and broast Destination AID.
 Also STAs in unscheduled PS mode are not required to wake up after they receive an ATIM frame during the awake window; i.e., control is left to the STS in unscheduled PS mode to retrieve its BUs, similar to U-APSD.]

-An awake window is present within the first CBAP of a beacon interval that is scheduled through the Extended Schedule element and has the Destination AID field in that Extended Schedule element equal to the broadcast AID, or in a CBAP that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1, for dot11MaxLostBeacons beacon intervals following the most recent transmission of the Awake Window element (8.4.2.136 (Awake Window element)) by the AP or PCP with the Awake Window Duration field set to a nonzero value.
+An awake window is present within the first CBAP of a beacon interval that is scheduled through the Extended Schedule element and has the Source AID and Destination AID fields in that Extended Schedule element equal to the broadcast AID, or in a CBAP that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1, for dot11MaxLostBeacons beacon intervals following the most recent transmission of the Awake Window element (8.4.2.136 (Awake Window element)) by the AP or PCP with the Awake Window Duration field set to a nonzero value.

+NOTE—Transmission rules during the awake window are the same as the transmission rules for the CBAP that the awake window belongs to.

 ...